smaremanda/add-in-docs/reference/excel/range.md

 ```

 ### getOffsetRange(rowOffset: number, columnOffset: number)
-Gets an object that represents a range that's offset from the specified range.
+Gets an object which represents a range that's offset from the specified range.
 The dimension of the returned range will match this range.
-If the resulting range is forced outside the bounds of the worksheet grid, an exception is thrown.
+If the resulting range is forced outside the bounds of the worksheet grid, an exception will be thrown.

 #### Syntax
 ```js